salsita/inStyle/README.md

 </links>
 ```

 Let's say you need to change `a` color when `item` component is `:hover`ed and this is happening inside the `links` component.
-To make things better, you need another different variant in `header`.
-Nothing hard, but at best, you'll end up with this code:
+To make things easier, you need another different `a` variant in `header`.
+Nothing hard to do right?
+But at best, you'll end up with this code:

 ```Sass
 links